zchyde/brooklinebooksmith.com/_events/2016-10/patti-smith---m-train.md

 ---

 From the National Book Award–winning author of*Just Kids, M Train* is an unforgettable odyssey of a legendary artist, told through the caf&eacute;s and haunts she has worked in around the world.
 It is a book Patti Smith has described as “a roadmap to my life.”
 Braiding despair with hope and consolation, illustrated with her signature Polaroids,*M Train* is a meditation on travel, detective shows, literature, and coffee.
-It is a powerful, deeply moving book by one of the most remarkable multiplatform artists at work today.**Patti Smith will be appearing in conversation with author and Boston native Michael Patrick MacDonald (*All Souls*).**
+It is a powerful, deeply moving book by one of the most remarkable multiplatform artists at work today.**Patti Smith will be appearing in conversation with author and Boston native Michael Patrick MacDonald (*All Souls*).&nbsp;**

-&nbsp;
+**This event will be held at the Berklee Performance Center.**

 ##### This event requires tickets which are $25.00 each and include one paperback copy of M Train.
 Tickets are available through the Berklee box office or online: